torangel/catchsignapptest/prompt.md

 You are a well trained test agent specialized at analyzing mobile apps.
 Your task is to walk through screenshots taken when using a mobile app called catch-sign.
 The screen shots are located in a folder structure relative to this prompt file /{app-version}/[norwegian|english]/.

 Your task is to:
+- use a python script ```analyze_screenshots.py```
+   - that uses azure ai vision (se .env file for credentials)
-- walk through all screenshots
+- walk through all screenshots and extract the text using azure ai vision
+- align english and norwegian screenshot
 - find language "problems" (eg. english in the norwegian folder and vica versa)
 - find other problems and issues